Project: Tri-fold Brochure (Collaborative)

 Subject Restrictions and Approval

 Whichever choice your group makes, the emphasis must be on the “little known” requirement, thereby excluding such businesses as the McIlhenny Co., such attractions as the Zoo of Acadiana, or events such as Mardi Gras or festivals of any kind.
-Your group’s choice must not already have either a brochure or a Web site.
+Your group’s choice must not already have a brochure.
+If the choice has a Web site, be sure that the information that your group uses does not word-for-word duplicate that site's information or any portion of it.

 You must obtain my approval for your group’s choice of subject before beginning work on creating the brochure.
 This approval may be obtained verbally, as may any subsequent changes in your group’s choice of subject.